March 25, 2020

 Time is brain

-Confirming the symptoms, paramedics transported Greg to The University of Kansas Health System's Advanced Comprehensive Stroke Center.
+Confirming the symptoms, the EMS team transported Greg to The University of Kansas Health System's Advanced Comprehensive Stroke Center.
 While en route, Winfrey communicated Greg's symptoms, the onset time and his medical history to the emergency department physicians and the health system's acute stroke response team (ASRT).

 Because of Winfrey's detailed and accurate information about Greg's condition, the response team immediately took Greg to a CT scanner, saving precious time.